trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/spending-insights/Custom-Templates.md

 `{expense:merchant|substr:0:4}` would output "Star" for a merchant named Starbucks.
 This is because we are telling it to start at position 0 and be of 4 character length.

 `{expense:merchant|substr:4:5}` would output "bucks" for a merchant named Starbucks.
 This is because we are telling it to start at position 4 and be of 5 character length.

+# FAQs

+**Can I export one line per report?**

+No, the custom template always exports one line per expense.
+At the moment it is not possible to create a template that will export one line per report.